 Europe’s harvest celebrations hold a long tradition.
 They are great community affairs and many have their origin in pagan rituals.
 From early October, when fruit and grain produce could be harvested until late November, the time when winter began, people could use nature’s riches on the last warm days of the year to club together and to enjoy festivities.
 Through the centuries, villages all over Germany celebrated with festivals that included dances, parades, games, banquets and pageants.

 Many regions gave their thanksgiving festival a special name.
 German wine producing areas celebrate a Winemaker’s Fest, Winzerfest, when all grapes are picked whereas Alpine regions tend to celebrate the reaping of grain.
 Nowadays these traditions have not survived in many villages and towns, certainly not in cities.
 Modern machinery accelerated the process of bringing in crops and removed the romantic aspect of harvesting as hard work.

-Celebrations on the evening of American Thanksgiving in Germany tend to take place more with foreign friends than in restaurants.
-That is on November 26 this year.
+Celebrations during the evening of American Thanksgiving on the fourth Thursday of November in Germany tend to take place with foreign friends more than in restaurants.

 By Vincent Green, Jan 3 2022